CodeGlassDotIO/Docs/_docs/features/RealtimeRendering.md

 B() g-> C()
 ```

-For full thread seperated rendering see [Roadmap - Thread rendering](../Roadmap/ThreadRendering.md)

 ### Realtime Call Stack Rendering
 ![assets/img/ApplicationInstanceWindow/RealtimeGroupedCallStackRendering.png](../../assets/img/ApplicationInstanceWindow/RealtimeGroupedCallStackRendering.png)

 See [View - Realtime Call Stack Rendering](../views/ApplicationInstanceDockWindow/CallStackRendering.md) or [View - Exception Call Stack Rendering](../views/ApplicationInstanceDockWindow/ExceptionDetailsView.md#exception-call-stack-view) for view specific information.

-This render type gives you a view into the call stack, it updates in real time while the applciation is running but will also desplay previous collected data.
+This rendering view gives you a look into the call stack of your application as it is running.
+Because the amount of data can sometimes be overwhelming, you can apply filters.
+These filters allow you to focus on the parts that really matter to you.
+More information about filters can be found here: [profiling data filters](ProfilingDataFiltering.md).

 The rendering does also reflect [call stack steps](ApplicationInstanceStepping.md) that you might have made, forwards but also backwards!

-What is rendered is reflected with what [profiling data filters](ProfilingDataFiltering.md) you have set.

-Every thread rendered is assigned the most diferent color available, this is why the first 3 threads are Reg, Green and Blue (RGB) Then it will start using the most different shades of RGB and so forward.
+To differentiate different threads, CodeGlass gives every thread its own color.
+Every thread is assigned the most different color available.
+This is why the first 3 threads are red, green and blue (RGB).
+Then it will start using the most different shades of RGB and so forward.

-It combines all calls to the same specified data item type (like class or namespace) instead of only to function.
+Unlike the [call tree rendering](#realtime-call-tree-rendering) this rendering view does combine all the calls to the same function.

 So for example
 ```